zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

       deployed to ZetaChain), specifically `swapExactTokensForTokens` to swap tMATIC represented on ZetaChain as a ZRC20 for gETH also represented as a ZRC20.
-   2. calls ZetaChain's `withdraw` to withdraw native gas token (tMATIC) on the destination chain (Polygon Mumbai).
+   2. calls ZetaChain's `withdraw` to withdraw native gas token (gETH) on the destination chain (Goerli).

 ## Set up your environment